SMARTKT/Prototype_Search_Tool/README.md

  * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)

- Copy http://0.0.0.0:5000/ and paste in an internet explorer-  (localhost)
+ Copy the url provided -- in this case  http://0.0.0.0:5000/ and paste in an internet browser-  (localhost)

  Once the query interface is live, try querying